Kelly Kelly: Various storylines and championship pursuits (2008–2011)

 In July, Kelly was moved to the Raw brand and debuted for the brand by teaming with Mickie James to defeat Layla and Jillian Hall.
 She quickly became involved in a feud with Beth Phoenix, facing her on multiple occasions in both singles and tag team matches with a variety of partners, including Mickie James and Candice Michelle.
 In September, Kelly transitioned into a feud with Phoenix's ally, Jillian Hall.
 At the Survivor Series pay-per-view in November, Kelly was part of the victorious team in a five-on-five elimination match.
 During the match, she eliminated Victoria, before being eliminated by Maryse.
 The following month at the Armageddon pay-per-view, Kelly teamed with Maria, Michelle McCool, and James in a winning effort against Hall, Maryse, Victoria, and Natalya.

 On the May 18 episode of Raw, Kelly won a battle royal to become the number one contender to the WWE Divas Championship.
 The following week, she challenged Maryse for the championship and won by disqualification, with Maryse retaining the title.
-Kelly lost a subsequent rematch by pinfall two weeks later on June 8.
+Kelly lost a rematch by pinfall two weeks later on June 8.
 In June, she competed in a fatal four-way match to determine the number one contender, but the match was won by James.
 Throughout the remainder of mid-2009, Kelly unsuccessfully competed in several number one contender matches.

 At the Bragging Rights pay-per-view in October, Kelly, Gail Kim, and Melina comprised Team Raw, but lost to Team SmackDown (Phoenix, Natalya, and McCool).
 The following month at the Survivor Series pay-per-view, Kelly participated in a five-on-five elimination match, which her team won.
 She eliminated Layla before being eliminated by Phoenix.
 In January 2010, Kelly participated in the tournament to determine a new Divas Champion, after Melina was forced to vacate the championship due to injury.
 She was eliminated by Alicia Fox in the first round.
 Throughout early 2010, Kelly was involved in several backstage segments with the guest hosts of Raw.
 At WrestleMania XXVI, Kelly teamed with Phoenix, Kim, James, and Eve Torres in a losing effort to McCool, Layla, Maryse, Fox, and Vickie Guerrero.
 The following night on Raw, the teams faced off in a rematch with the opposite result.
 The following week, Kelly took part in a 10-Diva Dress To Impress battle royal, to determine the number one contender for Maryse's Divas Championship, but the match was won by Torres.